-Records and evidence should be retained as described in section 2.5 of ISPM 27:2006.
+Records and evidence should be retained as described in ISPM 27 (Diagnostic protocols for regulated pests).

-In instances where other contracting parties may be affected by the results of the diagnosis, retention of the original sample (labelled for traceability) culture(s) of the pest, preserved or mounted specimens, or test materials (e.g. photograph of gels, ELISA results printout, PCR amplicons) for at least for one year is recommended, especially in cases of non-compliance (ISPM 13:2001, Guidelines for the notification of non-compliance and emergency action) and where pests are found for the first time in a country or an area.
+In instances where other contracting parties may be affected by the results of the diagnosis, retention of the original sample (labelled for traceability) culture(s) of the pest, preserved or mounted specimens, or test materials (e.g. photograph of gels, ELISA results printout, PCR amplicons) for at least for one year is recommended, especially in cases of non-compliance (ISPM 13 (Guidelines for the notification of non-compliance and emergency action)) and where pests are found for the first time in a country or an area.